queilawithaQ/documentation/_basic/builds-and-configuration/deployment-pipelines.md

 ## What Are Deployment Pipelines?

-On Codeship, you are able to define **deployment pipelines**.
+On CodeShip, you are able to define **deployment pipelines**.
 A deployment pipeline is a set of deployment commands, or a deployment integration, configured to run whenever code is updated on a specific branch (such as `master`).

 Every time you push a new commit or tag to this branch, or merge a pull request into this branch, a build will kick off that will run your deployment pipeline if all other setup and test command steps are successfully.
 Most projects will have at least one deployment pipeline, for deploying your code after successfully running your tests.